 - Example Risk Registers

-IWR-APT is an online software tool to help project delivery teams (PDTs) create, edit, analyze and manage their study materials.
-Modules currently within APT include: Risk Register, Decision Management Plan (DMP), Decision Log, Study Issue Checklist, and SMART Planning Deliverable Workflow.
+IWR-APT is an online software tool to help USACE project delivery teams (PDTs) create, edit, analyze and manage their study materials.
+Modules currently within APT include: Risk Register, Decision Log, Study Issue Checklist, and Deliverable workflow by milestone.